palant/palant.info/content/articles/the-karma-connection-in-chrome-web-store/index.md

 ---
-title: "The Karma connection in Chrome Web Store"
-date: 2024-10-30T14:03:06+0100
-lastmod: 2024-10-30T14:59:06+0100
-description: A bunch of malicious extensions in Chrome Web Store have hidden affiliate fraud functionality, collect users’ browsing profiles, or both.
-These extensions appear to be connected to the Karma shopping assistant, developed by Karma Shopping Ltd. which is not a small company.
 categories:
 - security
 - privacy
 - add-ons
 - google
+date: 2024-10-30T14:03:06+0100
+description: A bunch of malicious extensions in Chrome Web Store have hidden affiliate fraud functionality, collect users’ browsing profiles, or both.
+These extensions appear to be connected to the Karma shopping assistant, developed by Karma Shopping Ltd. which is not a small company.
+lastmod: '2024-10-30 18:58:32'
+title: The Karma connection in Chrome Web Store
 ---

 Somebody [brought to my attention](https://gist.github.com/c0m4r/45e15fc1ec13c544393feafca30e74de) that the Hide YouTube Shorts extension for Chrome changed hands and turned malicious.
 I looked into it and could confirm that it contained two undisclosed components: one performing [affiliate fraud](https://www.investopedia.com/terms/a/affiliate-fraud.asp) and the other sending users’ every move to some Amazon cloud server.
 But that wasn’t all of it: I discovered eleven more extensions written by the same people.
 Some contained only the affiliate fraud component, some only the user tracking, some both.
 A few don’t appear to be malicious yet.